 What All Ten of These Small Apartments Have in Common

 That’s the real lesson.
 Small apartment decorating works best when you stop hiding the constraints and start designing around your actual life.
 Read constantly?
-Let your books be the walls.
+Let your books become the walls.
 Work from home?
 Give your desk the best light in the room.
 Come alive at night?
-Go all-in on lighting layers and forget about how the place looks at noon.
+Go all-in on lighting layers and stop worrying about how the place looks at noon.

-The practical moves that pop up again and again across these ten spaces:
+The practical moves that keep showing up across all ten spaces:

 None of these require serious money or permanent installation.
 Most of them take a weekend, tops.

-So pick one idea from this list, try it this weekend, and see what happens.
+So pick one idea from this list and try it this weekend.
 Your tiny apartment might just surprise you.